Blackajiro/AskRedditTikTokBot/README.md

 # AskReddit TikTok Bot

 Have you ever seen TikToks about reddit threads with Minecraft parkour or other relaxing videos as background?
-This thing that I made does everything for you, just give it a reddit thread and go get a cofee.
+This thing that I made does everything for you, just give it a reddit thread and go get a coffee.

 ## Requirements